 When it was dry, I then flipped the sign over and added another piece of wood as a crossbeam against the support beams.
 This beam was also glued with liquid nails, and I used it to act as a ledge to sit on the nails in the wall to hang by.
 Another 12 hours or so later- it was ready to hang…by my very own personal Mr. Darcy. <3

-Here it is…isn’t it beautiful?
-I’m so proud…I love it!
-There you go- Halloween for the romantic. 🙂 Now I need to find another incredible book to paint quotes out of!
-I’m just finished the audio version of Sense and Sensibility – it’s not quite as good but still worth listening to…and my dear sweet friend Stephanie came over to watch the movie Sense and Sensibility with me and brought us coordinating hats!!
+I’ve just finished the audio version of Jane Austen’s Sense and Sensibility – it’s not quite as good but still worth listening to.
+And, my dear sweet friend Stephanie came over to watch the movie with me and brought us coordinating hats!
 Isn’t she the best?

-Also a thank you shout out to Scott for cooking us a full meal, deserts, making us drinks…and being the most dearest darling man there ever was. <3
+Also a thank you shout out to Scott for cooking us a full meal, desserts, making us drinks, and being the most dearest darling man there ever was. <3